Do you know the right content marketing tools to use to achieve success with your content marketing strategy?

 If you’re paying for content promotion, Google AdWords is one of the most popular tools to use.
-After all, what better way is there to get your content place in Google search results?
+After all, what better way is there to get your content placed in Google search results?
 AdWords also gives to the chance to have content promoted on sites, within apps, and even in Gmail.

 Use the MozBar Google Chrome extension to get instant information on domain authority, page authority and more.
 This’ll help you keep tabs on SEO metrics right from the SERPs.
 And with a pro account, you can assess keyword difficulty to know which keywords are easiest or hardest to rank for.